promesoft/KicadJE-EuroPowerSupply/README.md

  * Smaller +28V DCDC does not work - they burn themselves (tried 3 units)
 ## Issues and Notes
 Note - as most powerdraw is on the +12V and +5V side the negative rail is not pulling down the VGND and the TIP42 needs to do all the heavy lifting - resulting in wasting almost 1/2 the power in this transistor.

 The TIP41 line regulator passes all the current and the more regulation it needs to perform the more power it wastes and the hotter it gets.
 Therefore the Zener input should be matched well with the DCDC Boosted output to avoid power wastage.

+Another result is a higher Current draw on the primary side, which will blow the input fuse faster.
+As a result - a powerdraw of 200mA on +12v will result in almost 0,5A on the primary side.

  * Bananas cant be mounted on PCB - too short
  * Consider soft startup current